 Island Ski Tours

-- Lift tickets are an additional $34, and rentals are $35.
+- Last season, rates started at $55 for transportation only, and lift tickets were an additional $34, and rentals were $35.

 Sourced Adventures